Having more fun than a human being should be allowed to have Rush Limbaugh doing play-by-play today.

 Welcome back.

-It's Rush Limbaugh, and this, the Excellence in Broadcasting Network.
+It's Rush Limbaugh and this, the Excellence in Broadcasting Network.

-But I must say, I was wrong, and this is going to detract from my opinion audit.
+And this is going to detract from my opinion audit.

-At present I am documented to be almost always right, 99.5% of the time, but I rendered an opinion on this health care summit.
+At present, I am documented to be almost always right 99.5% of the time, but I rendered an opinion on this healthcare summit.

-That is a Republican should not go, and I was wrong.
+That is, a Republican should not go.

 This might be a little premature.